smartestnerdfromtown/Netflix-TV-Shows-Analysis/README.md

 - Column Chart showing the number of movies produced per year
 - Pie Chart showing the share of years.
 - Matrix for detailed info.

+Content Release & Acquisition Strategy
+- A bar chart displaying the count of movies by release_year
+- A treemap showing the distribution of content by country (or top 10 countries).
+This visualizes the geographic focus of the library.
+- A KPI card showing the total number of movies selected for each country.